f4exb/sdrdaemon/service/readme.md

 <h3>Pre-requisites</h3>

 You have first to install sdrdaemon package in `/opt/sdrdaemon`.
 This can be done by compiling the source and specifying this directory as the installation target or installing the package with the `.deb` file.
+If you choose any different installation directory you have to update the exacutable full path in `DAEMON` variable in the `/etc/init.d/sdrdaemonrx`

 You also need `jq` a "lightweight and flexible command-line JSON processor":